-- To switch on: press button (a) until [st] flashes on menu bar (a).
-On briefly appears on the display and then the remaining operating duration or the symbol for continuous operation. - ➤ To switch on: press button 2 until Off appears on the display.
+- To switch on: press button (1) until [1] flashes on menu bar (2).
+On briefly appears on the display and then the remaining operating duration or the symbol for continuous operation. - To switch on: press button (a) until Off appears on the display.